secondubly/FutabaBot/README.md

 1. [Create a discord application][discord_app_getting_started] and be sure to note down your application token.
 2. In the `src/` directory, copy the existing `.env.development` and rename it to `.env.development.local` file (**IMPORTANT:** The existing `.gitignore` rules should prevent this file from being committed but make sure not to commit any sensitive information!)
 3. Fill out the empty fields with the appropriate information, namely the Discord IDs of the bot owners and your discord application token.
 4. Run `docker compose --env-file src/.env.development.local up` in the terminal where the bot is located.
+(If you want to get access to your DB information in a browser, you can run `docker compose --env-file src/.env.development.local --profile dev up`)
 5. After a bit of time, all the relevant containers should be setup and running!

+-   If running the dev profile, you can access your Prisma Studio instance via

 ## Non-Docker